 First published at the turn of this century, the book offered a fresh view on behavioral economics and market volatility.

 Its brutal but shrewd predictions about the bubble economies deserve the attention of every investor.
-The Yale economist explains that the market is influenced by emotion, herd behavior and speculation rather than rationale.
+The Yale economist explains that the market is influenced by emotion, herd behavior, and speculation rather than rationale.
 Realizing the hidden mechanisms of market changes will be useful for all those concerned.

 Chris Merchant, “On Investing Well”

 The newest book on investing from the award-winning certified financial planner and behavioral financial advisor offers individualized advice for many population categories.
 It has separate chapters on investing for millennials and retirees.
-It covers investing as the way to earn money for college or retirement.
+It covers investing as a way to earn money for college or retirement.

-Since the book is aimed at the general and diverse audience, the key principles are explained in a simplified and understandable way.
+Since the book is aimed at a general and diverse audience, the key principles are explained in a simplified and understandable way.
 It’s a great starter for beginners as well as those advanced investors who feel confused about behavioral finance.